 Rewrite your DevOps resume

 The first step in getting a DevOps job is to rewrite your resume.
 A DevOps resume doesn’t need to show years of experience.
-As this excellent DevOps resume guide shows, start with a reverse-chronological format.
+Start with a reverse-chronological format.
 Then in your work history, education, and projects section, list achievements, including:

 - Development tasks from past jobs